burnettwesley/burnettwesley/README.md

 - 👋 Hi, I’m @burnettwesley
-- 👀 I’m interested in economics and applied econometrics.
+- 👀 I’m interested in economics, applied econometrics, statistics, and statistical mechanics.
-- 🌱 I’m currently learning how to code with the R tidyverse.
+- 🌱 I've recently developed an interest in entropy maximization, and I'm learning to code in Julia.
-- 💞️ I’m looking to collaborate on topics associated with resource economics, including energy, the environment, conservation and land use.
+- 💞️ I’m looking to collaborate on topics associated with resource economics, including energy, agri-environment, conservation, and land use.
 - 📫 How to reach me: burnettwesley[at]gmail[dot]com

 <!---